Best early Prime Day patio deals

 Whether your patio needs a refresh or you want to turn your backyard into a relaxing oasis, Prime Day is a great time to make sure you have everything you need to enjoy your outdoor space safely and comfortably.
 Snag these bestselling Amazon products below to help prep your patio for whatever summer brings your way.

-Shop this article: Christopher Knight Home Adriana Outdoor Wicker Accent Table, Signature Design by Ashley Clear Ridge Outdoor Wicker Loveseat Glider, Coos Bay Pop-Up Instant Gazebo Tent
+Shop this article: Christopher Knight Home Adriana Outdoor Wicker Accent Table, Signature Design by Ashley Clear Ridge Outdoor Wicker Loveseat Glider and Coleman SaluSpa Inflatable Hot Tub Spa.

 The best products for your patio ultimately depend on how you use them.
 Are you planting a container garden to create a mini oasis?
 Are you grilling for all your family and friends?
 No matter what your patio setup looks like, make sure you have a few key items to make your patio enjoyable for all.